Course overviewSpeech and Language Therapy BSc (Hons) course overview

 Speech and language therapists can work with a range of different clients including children with learning disorders, people who have experienced stroke, dementia, head and neck cancer, and congenital or acquired deafness.

 The course covers the foundations of speech and language therapy including both the social and clinical context of human communication.
-An optional additional master’s-level year offers a range of elective modules that are designed to enhance your clinical experience.

 - Learn in a world-leading environment from academics who are at the forefront of the field